allefeld/htcondor-matlab/README.md

 For additional details, see the Matlab `help` of `condorCreateCluster` and `condorGetResults`.

-## Clusters, jobs, IDs, and handles
+## Clusters, jobs, handles, and IDs

-*htcondor-matlab* adopts the terminology of HTCondor: A single computation unit is called a ‘job’, and a group of jobs submitted together is called a ‘cluster’.
-In HTCondor, a job is also called a ‘process’ after submission, and it is identified by a label of the form ClusterId.ProcId.
+*htcondor-matlab* adopts the terminology of HTCondor: A single computation unit is called a ‘job’, and a group of jobs belonging together is called a ‘cluster’.
+In HTCondor, a job is also called a ‘process’ after submission.
 Cluster IDs are integers assigned by HTCondor sequentially on submission, and process IDs are integers assigned to jobs in the order of the submit description file, starting from 0 within a cluster.

-For technical reasons, the `clusterHandle` assigned by *htcondor-matlab* does not correspond to HTCondor’s cluster ID, but `condorSubmitCluster` and `condorMonitorCluster` provide information about HTCondor cluster and process IDs, so that its tools including [`condor_q`](http://research.cs.wisc.edu/htcondor/manual/v8.2.3/condor_q.html) and [`condor_rm`](http://research.cs.wisc.edu/htcondor/manual/v8.2.3/condor_rm.html)
+For technical reasons, the `clusterHandle` assigned by *htcondor-matlab* is not identical to HTCondor’s ClusterId, and the job number assigned by *htcondor-matlab* can differ from HTCondor’s ProcId.
+However, `condorMonitorCluster` lists for each job the corresponding identifier of the form ClusterId.ProcId used by HTCondor, so that its tools including [`condor_q`](http://research.cs.wisc.edu/htcondor/manual/v8.2.3/condor_q.html) and [`condor_rm`](http://research.cs.wisc.edu/htcondor/manual/v8.2.3/condor_rm.html)